ericmorgan1/code-image-creator/README.md

 # code-image-creator
-Converts code to an image
+Converts JavaScript code to an image

 ## Standalone Browser
 Open `index.html` to use the tool in a browser.